dasariramacharan/daily-coding/Design-Patterns.md

 8.Sidecar / Sidekick pattern
         It's a decomposition pattern .
 Deploy components of an application into a separate process or container to provide isolation and encapsulation.

+9. Strangler	Incrementally migrate a legacy system by gradually replacing specific pieces of functionality with new applications and services.